I've never felt like I was the smartest person in the room.

-Even when you do realize you've messed up, instead of owning up to your mistake, you are going to be tempted to blame it on someone else.
+Even when you realize you've messed up, instead of owning up to your mistake, you will be tempted to blame it on someone else.
 This not only makes you look like a jerk, but it ends up hurting the team.

 No one likes to admit when they make a mistake, but owning up to your part of the problem helps with the recovery.

-By ignoring or pretending the mistake didn't happen, it ultimately is going to hurt you as well.
+By ignoring or pretending the mistake didn't happen, it will ultimately hurt you as well.

 Reason #5: Masking Hurt/Pain With Over Confidence

 I'm learning that most people who are obsessed with appearing like they are the best are people who are hurting on the inside.
 They are insecure in who they are, and they project that insecurity on others by trying to manipulate how they appear.